webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 between two SCTP Agents while they communicate.

 ### Streams
 A stream is one bi-directional sequence of user data.
-When you create a data channel you are actually just creating a SCTP stream.
+When you create a data channel you are actually just creating an SCTP stream.
 Each SCTP Association contains a list of streams.
 Each stream can be configured with different reliability types.

 WebRTC only allows you to configure on stream creation, but SCTP actually allows changing the configuration at anytime.